adarshsrivastava11/sbi/Readme.md

 Topics:

 * [Installation](#installation): How to set-up the dependencies / download the models to extract features from new signatures
-* [Usage](#usage): How to use this code as a feature extractor for signature images
-* [Using the features in Matlab](#using-the-features-in-matlab): A script to facilitate processing multiple signatures and saving the features in matlab (.mat) format
 * [Datasets](#datasets): Download extracted features (using the proposed models) for the GPDS, MCYT, CEDAR and Brazilian PUC-PR datasets (.mat files - do not require any pre-processing code)